Pedro4064/BookNote/README.md

 BookNote is simple yet configurable CLI tool written in python that allows you to upload your kindle highlights to a Notion page.

 # Customization
-You are able to customize both which the type and the color of each component block, those being:
+You are able to customize both the type and the color of each component block, those being:

 - The `Title` of the book: Which is the parent block for all highlights from the book (can be a page, toggle, Header, ...).